 Ironically, the socialist land management of western states makes people there feel freer than in the east.
 It encourages libertarian sentiments and some libertarians get extremely upset when the government tries to act like a private landowner and exclude them from abusing public land such as by overgrazing.
 Public ownership reduces exclusions which is why our socialist road system is so incredibly popular despite its mind-bogglingly high cost to build and maintain.
 Government ownership of roads is extremely expensive real estate, particularly in urban areas where road density is concentrated.
 A newly paved road costs anywhere from a minimum of about $2 million per mile in rural areas to more than $10 million in urban areas.
 Maintenance is also very expensive.
 Resurfacing a 4-land road costs about $1.25 million per mile.
 Despite this cost, we call the most expensive roads freeways.
 This expensive system connects all of the most important places together as you can see in this a map of nothing but the roads in Florida.
 The most valuable regions pop out visibly because they have more roads.
 (This map and many other states are available for purchase from Fathom).

 The Chinese government claims to be communist although they have adopted numerous capitalist reforms, which they call the “Chinese characteristics” of Marxism.
 Socialism is usually defined as the government ownership of the means of production and one area where China has continued the communist tradition is the public ownership of all land.
 Everyone in China must rent any land that they want to use privately.
-The western states have a similar tradition.
+The western states of the USA have a similar tradition.

 A last word for lovers of pencils.